Why You Should Consider Double Cleansing Your Scalp & Body

-For those who aren’t deep into /r/skincareaddiction, let me explain what double cleansing is: Double cleansing is a technique in which you wash twice — duh — starting first with a cleansing oil and then with a regular face wash.
+For those who aren’t deep into /r/skincareaddiction on Reddit, let me explain what double cleansing is: Double cleansing is a technique in which you wash twice — duh — starting first with a cleansing oil and then with a regular face wash.
 The oil cleanser breaks down makeup and debris easily without disrupting the skin’s natural oils, and the regular cleanser clears your skin of any impurities that are left behind.
 In an ideal world, you’ll be double cleansing in the evenings because oils and surfactants breakdown sunscreen, so this is also a great way to really start fresh.
-But with the rise of skincare-infused hair care and body care products, like Dove’s Body Love Pre-Cleanser line, it got me wondering:
+But with the rise of skincare-infused hair care and body care products, it got me wondering:

 Advertisement